 Be clear.

-Want a Professional Team of Book Coaches On Your Side?
+Want A Professional Book Coach On Your Side?

-We would be remiss if we didn’t just outright say – this is what we do at Self-Publishing School.
+We would be remiss if we didn’t just outright say – book coaching is what we do at Self-Publishing School.

-We have teams of specialty book coaches in everything from Fiction Writing to Non-Fiction, from Memoir, to Children’s Books, and more.
+We have specialty book coaches in everything from Fiction to Nonfiction, Memoir to Children’s Books, and more.

-Our coaching programs combine a solid, online course – for whatever stage you’re at – from writing your first book or novel, to increasing sales on your books, to using your books to launch a public speaking career – all of that combined with
+Our coaching programs offer solid online courses for whatever stage you’re at – from writing your first book or novel, to increasing sales on your books, to using your books to launch a public speaking career – all of that combined with:

-So, if I didn’t tell you that, dollar for dollar, we are most value-packed, Fortune 500, book coaching company out there, well, I would be leading you down a wrong path.
+So, if I didn’t tell you that, dollar for dollar, we are the most value-packed, Fortune 500, book coaching company out there, well, I would be leading you down the wrong path.

 If you’re serious about hiring a book coach to help you achieve your writing or self-publishing goals, we can help.

-- First, check out this video from Bill on how he self-published (or review any of our Self-Publishing School reviews and testimonial videos from students that have self-published with us).
+First, check out this video from Bill on how he self-published (or check any of our Self-Publishing School reviews and testimonial videos from students who have self-published with us).

 Note: While Bill took a little longer to write and publish his books, we help authors DAILY write and publish quality best-sellers in 90 days or less.
 It’s all about the system.